emaadmanzoor/eyeshalfclosed/content/articles/2012_03_17_throwing-darts/throwing-darts.md

 *Beanstalkd* fit the bill perfectly.
 It's the lightest work-queue solution we could find that supported some form of queue persistence and worker failure recovery.
-To top that off, getting a working Beanstalkd prototype running took all of ten minutes!
+To top that off, getting a working Beanstalkd setup took all of ten minutes!

 *[Go back to the contents index](#contents)*